RaptaG/CAAIS/README.md

 The **Chaotic-AUR Automated Install Script** (or _CAAIS_ for short) is a program (written in [Bash](https://www.gnu.org/software/bash)) which installs Chaotic-AUR **automatically** inside your system!
 It is based on the commands provided by [the Chaotic-AUR website](https://aur.chaotic.cx) and does pretty much everything that is shown there, with some extra options!

 Chaotic-AUR is, like the AUR (Arch User Repository), availiable only on Arch-based Linux distributions.
-If you try to install it anywhere else, CAAIS will tell that you that trying to install Chaotic-AUR there is impossible.
-Also, since Chaotic-AUR is preinstalled in Garuda Linux, CAAIS will also tell you to that it's useless there.
+So, if you try to install it anywhere else, CAAIS will tell that you that it is not possible.

 </div>

-## Installation/Usage
+## Installation

 ### 1. Via the Releases Tab (recommended, stable)

-- Enter the [Releases Tab](https://github.com/RaptaG/CAAIS/releases) and download the latest version available
+- Enter the [Releases Tab](https://github.com/RaptaG/CAAIS/releases) and download the latest version available and run the following command in the folder you installed CAAIS:

-- Enter the folder you downloaded CAAIS, press Right Click -> <kbd>Open in Terminal</kbd>.
-Then, copy the following command, paste it inside the terminal and hit <kbd>Enter</kbd>

 ```
-chmod +x CAAIS.sh && sudo ./CAAIS --install
+chmod +x CAAIS.sh
 ```

+This will make it executable (working).

-### 2. By cloning the source code (unstable)
+### 2. By cloning the source code (possibly unstable)

 - Open a terminal and run the command below.
 This will download the script and make it executable: